 - Setting up a consistent bathroom schedule: Dogs, like babies, thrive with a routine.
 Maintaining a regular feeding and bathroom schedule can tweak his inner clock to sync up with yours, leading to a more restful night’s sleep.

 - Providing security: A stressed out pooch may need extra care to feel more comfortable at night.
 Giving him a tight-fitting garment like a Thundershirt or a dark crate to hide away in with a comfy bed can help.
 This is especially true during storms or fireworks, when some dogs reach peak anxiety.
 Providing more belly rubs and other attention never hurts, either.

 - Moving your dog’s sleeping quarters: Sometimes your pup may want to sleep closer to you.
-This doesn’t necessarily mean with you, but moving his bed or crate closer to your bed or bedroom can help him feel more secure (and less forgotten.)
+This doesn’t necessarily mean with you, but if your puppy is crying in the crate, moving his bed or crate closer to your bed or bedroom can help him feel more secure (and less forgotten.)

 - Upgrading his bed: Not every bed will work for every dog.
 Arthritic dogs, for instance, benefit from memory-foam or other joint-supporting beds.
 Helping your dog sleep may be as simple as replacing his bed with something better.

 - Calming supplements: A dog with general anxiety or occasional restlessness may sleep better after taking a calming supplement 30 minutes or more before bed.
 Typically offered in a soft chew, calming supplements can double as a nighttime snack and use active ingredients like melatonin and L-tryptophan that may help soothe an anxious doggo.